 • Convenience: Gas grills light up immediately, and it only takes a few minutes before you're ready to cook.
 To shut the grill down, simply turn it off.

-• Temperature control: Each burner typically has its own control knob, making it easy to precisely adjust the temperature.
+• Temperature control: Each burner typically has its own control knob, making it easy to precisely adjust the cooking temperature.

-• Cost: Charcoal grills are generally less expensive than gas and charcoal is widely available.
+• Cost: Charcoal grills are generally less expensive than gas, and charcoal is widely available.

 Disadvantages

-• Flavor: Generally less flavor than charcoal grills.
+• Flavor: Generally, less flavor than charcoal grills.
 Any grilled flavor comes from the drippings of the food, which are vaporized by the flame taming system.
 Using a smoker box can help add some flavor to your food.

 • Fuel: If using propane, you may unknowingly run out of fuel in the middle of cooking if you don't check your tank before you start.